Smatek1001/AI_DnD/Characters/PCs/Vaelin_Shadowleaf.md

 ### Desired Mechanical Progression:
 * Level Progression / Multi-classing
 	* My first level up will be to multi-class into Warlock
-	* My next level up will be to take another level in Warlock
+	* I will continue to take levels in Warlock until 3-5
 	* Rogue (Assassin): Assassinate
 	    * story: trained in spy-craft for espionage and assassination
 	* Warlock (Archfey Patron): Pact of the Chain, Pact of the Tome